open-education-hub/operating-systems/content/chapters/app-interact/lab/content/password-cracker.md

 The code for this version is in `support/password-cracker/password-cracker-multiprocess.c`.

-The idea is the following: we create 26 worker processes, where each process will consider passwords that start with one particular letter (the first process will brute-force passwords starting with `a`, second with `b`, and so on).
+The idea is the following: we create 26 worker processes, where each process will consider passwords that start with one particular letter (the first process will brute-force passwords starting with `a`, the second with `b`, and so on).

 Since we are using processes, which are naturally isolated, we need a method of communication.
 The main process should be able to send data to the workers and read back results from them.